1995 Zimbabwean parliamentary election

 Parliamentary elections were held in Zimbabwe on 8 and 9 April 1995 to elect members to the House of Assembly of Zimbabwe.
 The ruling Zimbabwe African National Union - Patriotic Front won an overwhelming majority of the seats.
 There were 120 constituencies but 55 members were returned unopposed.
-The elections were not free and fair, as the authoritarian ZANU-PF party abused election rules and intimated the opposition.
+The elections were not free and fair, as the authoritarian ZANU-PF party abused election rules and intimidated the opposition.

 The elections occurred under the context of controversial constitutional changes and a disastrous economic structural adjustment programme.

 Results

 There were 4,803,866 registered voters across the country, but 2,214,358 were in uncontested constituencies.